Malikasad74/StateofDataJobs/README.md

-# Sate Of Data Jobs
+# State Of Data Jobs

 # Introduction